 Borers are a generic term for any number of larvae or maggots that instead of chewing on leaves, chew into and burrow into the trunk or stems of a cannabis plant.

-As the name implies, root maggots are larvae that feed on your plant’s roots.
-Like fungal gnat larvae, you may not notice the pest until you see evidence of its damage which will be a weakening of the plant and it may appear as nutrient deficiencies or too much water.
+As the name implies, root maggots are fungus gnat larvae that feed on your plant’s roots.
+You may not notice this pest until you see evidence of its damage which will be a weakening of the plant and it may appear as nutrient deficiencies or too much water.

 A little digging in the soil at the base of your cannabis plants could reveal the presence of these damaging pests.